pmndrs/postprocessing/README.md

 ## Performance

 This library provides an [EffectPass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/EffectPass.js~EffectPass.html) which automatically organizes and merges any given combination of effects.
-This minimizes the amount of render operations and makes it possible to combine a lot of effects without the performance penalties of traditional pass chaining.
-Additionally, every effect can choose its own blend function from a list of [built-in functions](https://github.com/vanruesc/postprocessing/blob/master/src/effects/blending/BlendFunction.js).
+This minimizes the amount of render operations and makes it possible to combine many effects without the performance penalties of traditional pass chaining.
+Additionally, every effect can choose its own blend function from a list of [built-in functions](https://vanruesc.github.io/postprocessing/public/docs/variable/index.html#static-variable-BlendFunction).

 ## Included Effects